ftravers/PublicDocumentation/clojure-thrush.md

 But notice WHERE the 2 and 10 went.
 They went right after the * and + operators respectively.
-If we use the `->>` operator, it would put the 2 and 10 after the rest of the data like so:
+If we use the `->>` operator, it would put the 2 and 10 *AFTER* the rest of the data like so:

 `->>`